csharppatterns/StructuralPatterns/README.md

-# StructuralPatterns
+# Structural Patterns
-Structural patterns are concernedaccross with how classes and objects are composed to form larger structures.
+Structural patterns are concerned with how classes and objects are composed to form larger structures.

 ## Decorator Pattern
 Decorator pattern attaches additional behavior without inheritance.